blaqz/Test/README.md

 # IPTV

-Hi all, this is just a public list I compile in my hobby time.
+Hi all,this is just a public list I compile in my hobby time.
 Feel free to fork or take whatever you want.
 I hope you all will be inspired to make more tidy playlists of your own.<br />

 ## Usage